Objectives and key results (OKRs) are a goal setting framework used by many executives to establish definable goals and track progress toward them.

 Objectives represent meaningful change, growth and improvement.
 Effective objectives are:

-This reflects an activity, not an outcome.
+This is a task-based milestone, not an outcome.

 This is an audacious, inspirational goal with a clear direction.